stakillion/InkMod/README.md

 I wrote this in 2014, and it was one of my first programming projects.

-It is a complete mess, and I spent a long time reiterating on it and trying to make it better, but this is the most complete version.
+After writing this, I spent a lot of time reiterating on it and trying to make it better.
+There are many things I would do differently nowadays, but this is the most complete version.